 School of Visual Art and Design

 Dawn Hunter pursued her undergraduate studies at the Kansas City Art Institute, Parsons School of Design, and the Yale Norfolk Summer School of Art & Music.
-As a Regents Fellow, she received her MFA from the University of California, Davis where she studied with Robert Arneson, Roy DeForest, and Irit Rogoff.
-She has participated in numerous solo and multiple artist exhibitions throughout the United States and Europe.
-Additionally, she has also received many awards and grants for her artwork, most notably, a Starr Foundation Fellowship, enabling her to be the first American woman to serve as Artist-in-Residence at the Royal Academy of Art, London.
+As a Regents Fellow, she received her MFA from the University of California, Davis, where she studied with Robert Arneson, Roy DeForest, and Irit Rogoff.
+Dawn has participated in numerous solo and multiple artist exhibitions throughout the United States and Europe.
+Additionally, she has received many awards and grants for her artwork, markedly a Starr Foundation Fellowship, enabling her to be the first American woman to serve as Artist-in-Residence at the Royal Academy of Arts, London.
 She is currently an Associate Professor of Art in the School of Visual Art and Design at the University of South Carolina, Columbia, SC.

 To learn more about her artwork and view portfolios, visit her website: https://www.dawnhunterart.com/.